22 Vines & Wines Cafe & Market is now closed

-For lunch I chose the shrimp tacos, since they were grilled.
+For lunch, I chose the shrimp tacos since they were grilled.
 My friend opted for the fried fish tacos.
 And we were both happy with our decisions.
-They were served two to a plate, topped with lettuce, cheese, thai cream sauce and fresh salsa.
-I paired mine with a jasmine ice tea.
-Lunch was filling, but at the same time it felt light.
+They were served two to a plate, topped with lettuce, cheese, Thai cream sauce and fresh salsa.
+I paired mine with a Jasmine iced tea.
+Lunch was filling, but at the same time, it felt light.
 Which, was a great way to finish a meal.
-Instead of feeling stuffed and regretful I was looking forward to a trip back.
-And I was dying to see more of Salve’s thai dishes.
+Instead of feeling stuffed and regretful, I was looking forward to a trip back.
+And I was dying to see more of Salve’s Thai dishes.
 Lucky for me, there were a few more coming out of the kitchen.

 When I mentioned on Twitter that I was headed to 22 Vines & Wines Cafe I had some suggestions from followers, which included the Tum Yum Soup.
 Now that I’ve seen it, I know I’ll be trying that next time.
 This traditional Thai dish is one Salve modeled after the Bangkok street vendors who would make the soup on a cart while you wait.
 At 22 Vines & Wines Cafe they offer a seafood version with shrimp, scallops and mussels, a tofu version, or chicken, shown here.
 You can order it mild, medium or spicy.